Can Groundcover Replace Mulch? - World's Coolest Rain Gauge Co.

 When Groundcover Works Best

-Groundcover is most effective when it forms a dense, continuous canopy.
-A few scattered plants surrounded by bare soil won't provide the same benefits as a fully established planting.
-During the first year or two after planting, many gardeners still use mulch between young groundcover plants until they fill in.
+Groundcover is most effective once it forms a continuous carpet across the soil.
+A few scattered plants surrounded by bare earth won't provide the same moisture conservation or weed suppression as a fully established planting.

-Groundcover tends to work particularly well in perennial borders, beneath shrubs, around established trees, and in woodland gardens.
-These areas often mimic natural ecosystems where plants, fallen leaves, and soil organisms work together to protect and improve the soil.
+Living mulch works particularly well beneath shrubs, around mature trees, in perennial borders, on gentle slopes, and throughout woodland gardens.
+These landscapes resemble natural ecosystems where living plants, fallen leaves, and soil organisms work together to protect and enrich the soil year after year.

 When Mulch Still Has the Advantage